thanhtutzaw/facebook-ui/README.md

 :ballot_box_with_check: Friends Request Sound play in App Mode (Add to HomeScreen due to Browser Autoplay ploicy) \
 :ballot_box_with_check: Users will receive Inbox notifications when their posts are liked,commented and shared by other users \
 :ballot_box_with_check: Crop the profile picture to 256x256 pixels to ensure it displays with the correct aspect ratio in the notification icon \
-:ballot_box_with_check: Notification actions are also enabled to enhance the user experience without the need to open a web page.
-An available action is "accept-friend-request" \
+:ballot_box_with_check: Notification actions are also enabled to enhance the user experience without the need to open a web page. \
+   An available action is "acceptFriendRequest" \
-:ballot_box_with_check: Push notificatons to multiple devices with Service Worker and Firebase Cloud messaging for foreground and background notificatons
+:ballot_box_with_check: Push notificatons to multiple devices with Firebase Cloud messaging for foreground and background notificatons.

 ## User-Interface